networknt/light-doc/content/en/reference/light-codegen/openapi-generator.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This generator is based on OpenAPI 3.0 specification, and it is a very new specification that is supposed to replace Swagger 2.0 specification.
+This generator is based on the OpenAPI 3.0 specification, and it is a very new specification that is supposed to replace Swagger 2.0 specification.
 It has some significant changes to enhance the spec definition and simply the validate with only JSON schema.
 In my opinion, it is much easier to use, and the implementation is much simpler than Swagger 2.0.
-OpenAPI adds a number of features; the only issue I can see is the entire toolchains around Swagger 2.0 are not migrated to OpenAPI 3.0 yet, and we have to build our own [openapi-parser][] for parsing and validation.

 ## Input

 #### Model

 In light-rest-4j framework generator, the model that drives code generation is the OpenAPI 3.0 specification previously named Swagger specification.
 When editing it, it usually will be in YAML format with separate files for readability and flexibility.
 Before leverage it in the light-rest-4j framework, all YAML files need to be bundled to a single file in YAML or JSON format to be consumed by the framework and generator.
-Also, validation needs to be done to make sure that the openapi.yaml or openapi.json is valid against JSON schema of OpenAPI 3.0 specification.
+Also, validation needs to be done to make sure that the openapi.yaml or openapi.json is valid against JSON schema of the OpenAPI 3.0 specification.

 Note: currently, we support both OpenAPI 3.0 specification and Swagger 2.0 specification.
 There is a similar [Swagger 2.0 generator tutorial][] available.